 A couple of funny cat videos went viral during YouTube’s third year, giving the video-sharing site an undeserved reputation that it is still trying to overcome today.

-This video was uploaded in June 2007 and has 54.2 million views and 651,000 engagements.
+This video was uploaded in June 2007 and has 62.5 million views and 1.1 million engagements.

-“Keyboard Cat mashups add a touch more absurdity to already absurd situations, like a man falling off a treadmill or Miss Teen South Carolina flubbing her geography.
+Keyboard Cat mashups added a touch more absurdity to already absurd situations, like a man falling off a treadmill or Miss Teen South Carolina flubbing her geography.

-This includes LEAVE BRITNEY ALONE!” by Chris Crocker, which got 50.7 million views and 657,000 engagements.
+This includes LEAVE BRITNEY ALONE! by Chris Crocker, which got 50.7 million views and 657,000 engagements.

 The video is now unavailable because Crocker closed his YouTube account in September 2015.

-So, many people mistakenly think that the only videos that go viral are ones featuring animals, babies, and dancing.
+Many people mistakenly think that the only videos that go viral are ones featuring animals, babies, and dancing.
 Well, this isn’t necessarily true.